mkaz/hastie/README.md

 To use Hastie:

-1. Create your content in markdown organized by directory
+1. Create your content in markdown organized by directory.
-2. Specify templates to use in hastie.conf
+2. Specify templates to use in `hastie.toml`
 3. Run Hastie to smash the two together, output to `output/`
 4. Upload and serve.